High Line Photography by Iwan Baan

 The High Line in New York | © Iwan Baan

 In the heart of Manhattan, the High Line is an example of how visionary design can transform urban spaces into dynamic public environments.
 Initially constructed in the 1930s as an elevated freight rail line, the High Line once carried goods through the bustling Meatpacking District and into the city’s heart.
 By the 1980s, however, the rail line had fallen into disuse, leaving behind an industrial relic consumed by nature.
-This transformation was led by the architecture firm Diller Scofidio + Renfro in collaboration with landscape architect James Corner Field Operations and planting designer Piet Oudolf, who together reimagined the abandoned structure as a 1.5-mile-long public park, blending architecture, urban design, and natural biodiversity.
+Its transformation was a collaborative effort led by Field Operations (Project Lead), Diller Scofidio + Renfro (Design), and Piet Oudolf (Planting Designer).
+Together, they reimagined the abandoned structure as a 1.5-mile-long public park, seamlessly blending architecture, urban design, and natural biodiversity.

 The High Line Technical Information